julianjca/juliancanderson.com/content/blog/2020-mid-year-review/index.md

 I haven't met them for a while now.
 Once the situation gets better I will definitely visit them.

 #### - Spend more quality time with my girlfriend

-Also because of the pandemic I could not meet my girlfriend a while ago.
+Also because of the pandemic, I could not meet my girlfriend a while ago.
 I can finally meet her now and I am grateful for it.

 ---